-Position: Oppose Sponsors: Reps.
-Jackson & Bird, Sens.
+Position: Oppose Sponsors: Rep. Jackson, Sens.
 Winter & Tate Lobbyist: Gini Pingenot HB20-1083 Nursing Home Definition for Residential Property Tax HB 1083 defines nursing homes, for property tax purposes, as 'residential', regardless of the patient's length of stay.
 Currently, facilities that provide short term convalescent care and rehabilitation services, where patrons visit the facility periodically or temporarily reside there for less than 30 days, are classified as non-residential (29 percent assessment rate).
 Facilities that offer long term nursing, rest and assisted living services, where patrons reside on a longer term basis of more than 30 days are classified as residential (7.15 percent assessment rate).
 The Division of Property Taxation has identified 15 properties that are currently classified as commercial (29 percent) or mixed use (7.15 percent/29 percent).
 These properties exist in Adams, Boulder, Delta, Denver, El Paso, Jefferson, Rio Blanco and Weld Counties.
 These counties - and their associated local governments - would be directly impacted by HB 1083.
-There has been discussion about an amendment that removes broad language that would impact facilities that provide convalescent care or rehabilitation services such as physical and occupational therapy that operate without a license from CDPHE.
+CCI is aware that an amendment will be forthcoming that removes broad language that would impact facilities that provide convalescent care or rehabilitation services such as physical and occupational therapy that operate without a license from CDPHE.
 Removing this language would limit the impact of HB 1083 to the few counties identified above.
+HB 1083 was scheduled to be heard on Wednesday, February 5, in the House Transportation and Local Government Committee but was pulled from the calendar.
 The sponsors are working to address a \$1 million school finance backfill cost that stems from the bill.
 Position: Monitor Sponsors: Reps.
 Kraft-Tharp & Van Winkle, Sen. Holbert Lobbyist: Gini Pingenot HB20-1115, Sales Tax Exemption for Farm Fencing Material HB 1115 creates a sales tax exemption for farm fencing material.
 This would include barbed wire, smooth wire, fencing staples, "T" posts and wire clips, prefabricated welded fence panels, electric fencing posts, solar panels for electric fences and much more.
 As introduced, HB 1115 would impact the local sales tax base.
 The bill sponsors, however, have agreed to include the local option language CCI has requested.
 Currently, there are 16 optional sales tax exemptions that boards of county commissioners can chose to adopt or not.
-Should HB 1115 be adopted, fencing material will be the 17th optional exemption local governments can choose from.
 HB 1115 will be heard on Monday, February 24 in the House Finance Committee.